 Prospects are important for a business as they are the future potential customers.
 But, it is tough to identify them.
 Sales reps agree that prospecting is the most difficult task of the sales process.
 Well, there are methods available to ease the task a little bit.

 - Look for the age, profession, location, buying channel of your previous customers.
 If you are in a B2B market, look for the pain points of businesses and companies and see how you can help resolve their pain points and scale up their business.
 Encourage them to take part in a short survey to find what pain points they have and how your product is helping them solve the pain points.
+Setting up surveys in HubSpot is easy.

 - Try to find the commonalities between them.
 People of a particular age group or people from a particular location might be buying your products more often.
 If company A is your customer and Company B is company A’s competitor, then by the same business category and pain points, Company B becomes your potential customer as well.